noddde

 An aggregate is a consistency boundary in your domain.
 It groups together the state and business rules that must always be consistent with each other.
 When you dispatch a command, a single aggregate instance validates the rules, makes a decision, and produces events that record what happened.

 noddde models aggregates using the Decider pattern: commands go in, events come out, and a pure function evolves state.
-There are no base classes and no decorators -- an aggregate is a plain typed object with three properties: initialState, commands, and apply.
+An aggregate is a typed object with three properties: initialState, decide, and evolve.

 An aggregate definition is a blueprint, not a singleton.
 You define the behavior once, and the framework creates as many instances as needed at runtime, each identified by a unique targetAggregateId.